Bhagalpur College of Engineering: History

 The college was set up by the Department of Science and Technology, Government of Bihar in the year 1960.
 Earlier, the affiliation was under Tilkamanjhi Bhagalpur University.
-After the establishment of Aryabhatta Knowledge University in 2008, affiliation of the college is transferred to this university.
+In 2008, after the establishment of Aryabhatta Knowledge University, affiliation of the college is transferred to this university.
+After 15 March 2023, the affiliation was transferred to Bihar Engineering University.

 Admission

 UG admission

 Earlier, undergraduate admissions were done through the BCECE conducted by Bihar Combined Entrance Competitive Examination Board.
 From 2019 and onwards admissions is taken through UGEAC based on rank list of JEE Main conducted by National Testing Agency.

 PG admission

 Admission in M.Tech is done on the basis of GATE score through PGEAC.